danielsinderson/DIY-Grad-School/1 - Theory of Computation/Theory of Computation.md

 ## Notes
 -------------------------------------------------
 *(what computer science is about*)
-Computer science is not about computers, but about imperative knowledge.
+Computer science is not about computers, but about imperative, or "how to," knowledge.
 It's the study of computational processes.

 -------------------------------------------------